-The emphasis of these qualifications is on the acquisition of practical skills and knowledge that are needed for MOT Testing.
-This qualification requires learners to demonstrate these high level skills with accuracy, precision and consistency.
+The emphasis of these qualifications is on the acquisition of practical skills and knowledge that is needed for MOT Testing.
+These qualifications require learners to demonstrate these high level skills with accuracy, precision and consistency.

-The Award in MOT Testing qualifications contain mandatory units only and are designed to provide generic units for all Testers, generic Pre Test units and a unit covering the MOT test that is specific for Classes 1 & 2.
+The Award in MOT Testing qualifications contain mandatory units only and are designed to provide generic units for all Testers, generic Pre Test units and a unit covering the MOT test that is specific for Classes 4 & 7.